 Vacant apartments or homes are a major fact of life in University.
 The current real estate vacancy rate here is 29.4%.
 This is higher than the rate of vacancies in 94.4% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

 The University neighborhood stands out for having an average per capita income lower than 99.2% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the University neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the University neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the University community truly stands out from the rest in this regard.

 In addition, an extraordinary 84.1% of the residents of the University neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.